 This course involves practical communication skills useful for communicating in personal life as well as in working relationships.
-Topic areas include listening, nonverbal communication, assertiveness, self-awareness, intercultural communication and conflict resolution.
-This is an online course.
-3 Credit Hours
+Topic areas include listening, nonverbal communication, assertiveness, self-awareness,

 ST 1 Surgical Technology Theory 1

 This course provides extensive study of the human body including basic chemistry, cells, tissues, membranes and organs, the integumentary, skeletal, muscular, sensory and nervous systems, circulatory, lymphatic, respiratory, digestive, endocrine, urinary and reproductive systems.
 Also presented is a comprehensive overview of medical and surgical terminology including basic word construction, abbreviations and symbols used in the medical profession.
 In addition, the course provides an overview of the development of medicine, surgery and the field of surgical technology.
 Professionalism and ethical conduct are emphasized.
 10 Credit Hours